Food and beverage to the United Arab Emirates

 The UAE and other members of the GCC (Bahrain, Kuwait, Oman, Qatar and Saudi Arabia) are attempting to put together uniform laws relating to labelling, shelf life and food safety for the region.
 However, there still exist differences in regulations where members fail to reach agreement so each country has its own specific regulations.

-No alcohol can be used as an ingredient or additive.
-Import of pork and pork products are permitted, but are very strictly regulated.
+No alcohol can be used as an ingredient, additive or treatment.
+Import of pork and pork products are permitted, but are very strictly regulated and the market is limited to expat communities.
 No food labels can have pictures or recipes listing pork or alcohol.
-Alcoholic beverages are available in the UAE, but their import is strictly restricted to licensed importers who source wine and spirits from around the world including a growing number of brands from Australia.
+Alcoholic beverages are available in the UAE, but their import is restricted to licensed importers who source wine and spirits from around the world, including a growing number of brands from Australia.

-A health certificate attesting that the product is fit for human consumption, issued by the governmental health authority at the country of origin.
-The Australian Quarantine Inspection Service (AQIS) provide two types of documents, depending on the product category:
+Products require a health certificate attesting that the product is fit for human consumption, issued by the governmental health authority at the country of origin is mandatory.
+For genetically modified organism (GMO) and organic declarations, certificates from respective bodies are required as well.

 The origins of all animal fats must be stated.